DTUWindEducation/p0-intro-team-10/GitAnswers.md

 In short:
 - Branching is for working within the same repo, while forking is for copying and working on someone else's project.

+this is an edit that im making just to test a pull request, to merge my changed gitanswers.md file onto the main branch